 |Combined Form 1099-B

-Mailed in late February for Natixis Diversified Income Fund and AEW Real Estate Fund only
+Mailed in late January for AEW Real Estate Fund only

 |We report cost basis to both you and the IRS this year on your Form 1099-B. The form is separated into sections.
 These sections are based on whether the shares you sold were held long- or short-term and whether or not we are reporting the cost basis information to the IRS.
 What this means is that when you sell shares, the redemption could be separated into multiple sections on the 1099-B depending on the age of the shares that were sold.|